fix viscosity command¶

 As described below, the total momentum transferred by these velocity swaps is computed by the fix and can be output.
 Dividing this quantity by time and the cross-sectional area of the simulation box yields a momentum flux.
 The ratio of momentum flux to the slope of the shear velocity profile is proportional to the viscosity of the fluid, in appropriate units.
 See the Muller-Plathe paper for details.

-An alternative method for calculating a viscosity is to run a NEMD simulation, as described in Section_howto 13 of the manual.
-NEMD simulations deform the simmulation box via the fix deform command.
+An alternative method for calculating a viscosity is to run a NEMD simulation, as described on the Howto nemd doc page.
+NEMD simulations deform the simulation box via the fix deform command.
 Thus they cannot be run on a charged system using a PPPM solver since PPPM does not currently support non-orthogonal boxes.
 Using fix viscosity keeps the box orthogonal; thus it does not suffer from this limitation.

 Swaps conserve both momentum and kinetic energy, even if the masses of the swapped atoms are not equal.
 Thus you should not need to thermostat the system.
 If you do use a thermostat, you may want to apply it only to the non-swapped dimensions (other than vdim).